civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changelog:
 2006-04-14
-Added: CanCaptureTile check in pillage. units with this flag capture nemy tiles instead of pillaging them
+Added: CanCaptureTile check in pillage.
+Units with this flag capture nemy tiles instead of pillaging them
 Added: CanBeGifted to units and now a human player can gift units to players not at war with and you get regard bonus based on attack divided by 5
 Added: DeniedToEnemy, tileimps that have a movecost wont count with this flag for players you are at war with
 Added: Sea pirates! barbarians may have navies
 Added: If the terrain score equals 0 than the AI won't try to settle there (hopefully)
 Fixed: Bug that disbanded all units when you tried to add settler to city
-Fixed: Goodyhut crash caused by having more units than advances 2006-04-01
+Fixed: Goodyhut crash caused by having more units than advances

+2006-04-01
 Added: ShowOnMap now you can specify a certain tileimp to be built is a wonder or building is built
 Added: ObsoleteUnit flag; units can be obsolete by other units availability not just techs
 Added: MoveBonus flag for units; now you can specify how much points a unit will lose when it moves.
 MoveBonus 33 is like Civ2's AllTerrainAsRoads.
 Note going to different cost imps might not be possible if you lack move points.
 Added: GoldPerUnitSupport Units have a GoldHunger impact on cost
 Added: GoldHunger units can now have a variable gold cost
 Added: BorderRadius for wonders so wonders can increase border radius

 2006-03-22
 Added: production bonus to AI, they dont run production deficits
 Added: GoodyHutExcluded flag (just in case) for advances
 Added: messages for verifyattack and move into enemy.
-If you move into an enemy or attack WIHOUT declaring war you will get a pop, but the pop doesnt let you declare war (yet) you have to do that through the diplomacy screen.
+If you move into an enemy or attack WIHOUT declaring war you will get a popup, but the popup doesnt let you declare war (yet) you have to do that through the diplomacy screen.
 Added: newupkeep flags,although not necessary (may remove)
 Added: gold bonus to AI so they dont have to be hurt by negative values.
-If a cities gold is lss than zero for an AI it is automatically set to zero so they dont get hurt by new gold modifiers
+If a cities gold is less than zero for an AI it is automatically set to zero so they dont get hurt by new gold modifiers

 2006-03-11
 Added: GoodyHutExcluded flag for Units.
 Units with this flag shouldn't appear from a goody hut.
 Added: Enablesgood in terraineffect - allows for different goods for same imp on different terrains

 2006-03-02
 Added: EnablesVeterans flag for buildings.
 Now if a city has a flag with this building your units start as veterans (like civ3)
 Added: PopCostsToBuild flag.
-Add an integer here in unitstxt and units can cost 1 or more population points.
+Add an integer here in unitstxt and units can cost one or more population points.
 I havent instituted a disband city warning yet though

 2006-03-01
 Added:  GoldPerUnit - like my previous GoldPerCity flag but its just the flag value times the number of units (like Civ3).
 I stuck it to the palace to represent unit costs.
 Value seen in City Management (not national)
 Added: GoldPerUnitReadiness - same as above but added the readiness impact.
   Value seen in City Management (not national)
 Added:  Need Number of buildings to Build - like the feat it can now be a flag for building a building (especially with OnePerCiv) or a wonder.
 Added: Citystyle Bonuses to Gold, Food, and production by either a bonus (just a solid integer) or by a percentage.
 Added: Increase Borders to AddImprovement.
 Buildings can now do city radius!
 Added: multipleattack flag but not fully implemented (you can move after attacking or bombarding but not attack again)
 Added: TotalBuildingUpkeep: building upkeep also has a negative impact by being affected by your readiness and is deducted from the city gold (I can remove this if too much hate for it but it makes gold and readiness more significant)

 2006-02-15
 Updated: BUGS list to reflect fixes and new discoveries
 Updated: Improved error messages in tileset.cpp
-Updated: zlib (1.2.3) and tiff (3.7.3) libraries Fixed:Improved dbgen error message
+Updated: zlib (1.2.3) and tiff (3.7.3) libraries
+Fixed: Improved dbgen error message
-Fixed:Corrected turn box computation for ship paths through cities.
+Fixed: Corrected turn box computation for ship paths through cities.
-Fixed:1.1 patch savegame compatibility fix
+Fixed: 1.1 patch savegame compatibility fix
 Fixed: player color above player 16 and allow loading of the original color set again.
 Now there are only two valid number of colors for a ColorsXX.txt 58 and 74 - original and source code version respectively.
 For the 58 color version the missing player colors are copied from the terrain colors so that the result is like in the original game
 Fixed: mistake in tileset.cpp which prevented loading of tile file
 Fixed: mis-cast in UnitControlPanel.cpp
 Fixed: Prevent useless Assert pop-up (Governor.cpp) with the debug version
 Fixed: Rreport start of wonder when deleting the first item and the second item is a wonder
 Fixed: Removed texts that have been replaced with icons
 Fixed: Removed after redistribution of contents
 Fixed: Corrected building maintenance deficit spending handling.